advaitchauhan/advaitchauhan.github.io/_posts/2015-02-04-india-growth.md

 ---
 layout: post
-title: "The Economics of Indian Growth"
+title: "The economics of Indian growth"
 date: 2015-02-04
 ---